-North Dakota meets only a small part of this goal.
-The state should at least offer teachers the option of defined contribution plans, especially considering teachers also participate in Social Security.
+Texas does not meet this goal.
+The state should at least offer teachers the option of defined contribution plans.
 The portability of such plans is attractive to an increasingly mobile teacher workforce.
-If North Dakota maintains its defined benefit option, it should also consider allowing vesting after year three instead of year five, and lowering the mandatory contribution rate for local districts.
+If Texas maintains its defined benefit option, it should also consider allowing vesting after year three instead of year five.